Thursday, July 19, 2007

 According to classical, uniformitarian evolutionary scenarios, fossils formed by regular processes of death, deposition, compaction and mineralization.
 Water, winds, volcanoes, and landslides laid down sediments upon the bodies, tracks, even the excrement of animals, upon plants, and even upon microscopic lifeforms.
 Those in turn were covered by other sediments, and ultimately, the column of sediments became rock with mineralized fossils embedded.

 When things die, especially animal life, there is not much opportunity to preserve it in the fossil record.
 If a dead thing is not buried completely and relatively quickly, thousands of creatures, microscopic and large, begin a feeding frenzy.
 What they don’t destroy the elements do.
 The corpse doesn’t have thousands of days let alone thousands of years to mark its existence for posterity.
-And yet, fossils only form if the burial process that covered the once living is rapid, as in floods, landslides, volcanism, or sandstorms.

-But these mechanisms produce not only fossils, but also sharply delineated, localized fields of sedimentary rock.
+But these rapid mechanisms produce not only fossils, but also sharply delineated, localized fields of sedimentary rock.
 The fossil bearing sedimentary rocks, however, stretch square mile after square mile in vast fields across the entire planet.
 About 75% of the land surface of the earth is covered by them to an average depth of over 5400 feet.
 The scope of these layers is the basis for the geologic column and its ability to be applied to formations across the globe.

 Generally, sediments are laid out flat, kind a like a college student during holiday breaks.
 If you examine an outcropping in the Appalachians it may not appear that way, but the curvy strata there were caused by folding after sedimentation.
 In other places where sedimentary rock is present but not horizontal other geotectonic mechanisms can be forwarded to explain its tilt.